Chicken Sounds and What They Mean

 Chick-chat.
 A hen hatching eggs will mutter various gentle clucking sounds to communicate with the chicks and reassure them.
 Once the chicks are hatched and running around, she tells them where the good scratching and pecking places are by saying tuk-tuk!
 (Cockerels use this sound too, to tell the hens that they have found a good foraging spot).
 Mother hens also have an insistent Rrrrrr call, which is the chicks’ cue to come running if the hen senses danger.

 Crowing.
-This is rooster territory, the classic cock-a-doodle-doo – although some hens get the crowing habit too.
+This is cockerel territory, the classic cock-a-doodle-doo – although some hens get the crowing habit too.
 Crowing says several things.
 It means a new day has dawned, and it’s time to be up and scratching/pecking.
-It also tells the world that this is the roosters’s territory, and that these hens are his.
-If there is more than one rooster, the subordinate ones will only crow when the boss has crowed.
+It also tells the world that this is the cockerel’s territory, and that these hens are his.
+If there is more than one cockerel, the subordinate ones will only crow when the boss has crowed.
 Crowing usually hits 90 decibels, or even more!

 Buzzing.
 First thing in the morning, with the chicken coop still locked, the hens will begin to make repetitive, buzzing clucks, which may rise in volume as the minutes pass and the doors remain shut.
 This sound simply means “Let us out – there’s lots of pecking and scratching to be done!”

-With this knowledge of chook chit-chat, you will be able to tell what your girls are talking about, even if you can’t actually see them.
+With this knowledge of chicken chit-chat, you will be able to tell what your girls are talking about, even if you can’t actually see them.
 It’s an all-day, non-stop conversation!